SteveMacenski/cyton_gamma_pkg/README.md

 > python feedback_front_end.py 2>/dev/null

 Will launch the front-end with feedback information from the robot and E-STOP capabilities.

+If you prefer a single front-end with all capabilities, this will do that and will include velocity control.

+> python combined_front_end.py

+*This front-end is highly recommended*

 test_traj.py shows how to fill out the trajectory_msgs JointTrajectory type in python and submit those commands directly to hardware.
 This allows you to bypass a planning node and is independent of OMPL, requiring only a connection to the hardware.